 There's nothing that says your card has to be a certain size.
 And guess what?
 Regular 4x6 photos are super cheap!

 The main downside to this option is that there aren't any easy ways to add background/designs to your picture.
-You can definitely do something if you're savvy in Photoshop or PicMonkey, but there aren't free drag and drop designs like at a major retailer.
+You can definitely do something if you're savvy in Photoshop or PicMonkey, but there aren't free drag-and-drop designs like at a major retailer.
 But in the long run, the recipient just wants to see your family anyway - So just send the picture as is!

 I recommend typing up a letter with how your family spent the year.
 Then you can print out as many copies as you need at home, and add the family photo to include in the envelope.
 We've received these from friends and love seeing their life update.

 There's one catch: most regular card envelopes don't fit a 4x6 photo (unless you're willing to trim it down slightly by hand).
-You can either send your photo with a letter in a regular #10 envelope, or grab A6 4x6 envelopes which are made for this situation.
+You can either send your photo with a letter in a regular #10 envelope or grab A6 4x6 envelopes which are made for this situation.

 Bottom Line Cost for sending regular 4x6 photos:

-- .20 each, printed locally at Costco or Walmart.
+- $.20 each, printed locally Walmart.

 - plus the cost of envelopes, about $12 for 50.